 3. Bright Angel Lodge

 Bright Angel Lodge has quite a few options just inside this one place!
-For quick fare, try the Bright Angel Coffee Shop, which has coffee, breakfast, and pastry items.
+Here is a quick run-down.

-We ate at Fred Harvey Burger and really enjoyed our meal.
+We ate here and really enjoyed our meal.
 This sounds kind of obvious but just order the Fred Harvey Burger.
 It’s delicious.
+We also liked the tater tots.

 4. Arizona Steakhouse